Onirim/Camply/rulebook.md

 ## Transferring an Object

-You can transfer ownership of an object (character, chronicle, document or campaign) to another user via the user menu in the top right corner.
+You can transfer ownership of an object (character, chronicle, document, map pins or campaign) to another user via the user menu in the top right corner.